Kinovea/kinovea-docs/source/measurement/angle.rst

 .. note:: Always keep in mind that it is not possible to measure angles in arbitrary space from a 2D image.
     Angles can only be measured when the three points lie on a known 2D plane.
-    This is either the image plane or the plane calibrated using plane calibration.
+    This must be either the image plane or the plane calibrated using plane calibration.

 Goniometer
 -----------